 (John Lennon – Paul McCartney)

 The Beatles’ 1966 masterpiece album “Revolver” is known for its darker subject matter and feel.
 In comparison to the mostly happy-go-lucky atmosphere of their previous three years, primary tracks on this album tell of the death of a lonely spinster (“Eleanor Rigby”), the evil greed of the government (“Taxman”) and the contemplation of “what it’s like to be dead” (“She Said She Said”), as well as other less than cheery subjects.
-Nearly half of the songs contained on the album, in fact, include a form of the word “die” or “dead” in the lyrics.
-(See if you can spot these six songs – maybe you can include this question at your next Beatles trivia party!)
+Half of the songs contained on the British version of the album, in fact, include a form of the word “die” or “dead” in the lyrics.
+(See if you can spot these seven songs – maybe you can include this question at your next Beatles trivia party!)

 This song, “Good Day Sunshine,” was chosen to begin the second side of the album undoubtedly to pick up the level of positivity and create an artistic contrast within the framework contained therein.
 While it was true that Paul was the last holdout of the group to experiencing the “higher awareness” of acid at this point, he apparently still chose to get his high from taking an innocent walk in the park with his girl on a “sunny day.”
 Sounds pretty good to me.

 “’Good Day Sunshine’ is Paul’s.
 Maybe I threw in a line or something, I don’t know” This quote from John Lennon from his 1980 Playboy interview is essentially the same as his quote about the song in his 1972 interview with Hit Parader magazine.